-(c) Control of Documents.
+- (c) Control of Documents.
 Counsel for the parties shall make reasonable efforts to prevent unauthorized or inadvertent disclosure of Confidential Information.
 Counsel shall maintain the originals of the forms signed by persons acknowledging their obligations under this Order for a period of three years after the termination of the case.

 6. Redaction of Personal Identifying Information.
-Notwithstanding the foregoing provisions, the responding party shall have the right to redact from all documents produced in discovery social security numbers, dates of birth, and information covered by the Juvenile Court Act, as well as, for security reasons, all references to a current or former individual police officer's personal identifying information about them and their family, including but not limited to, social security number, home address, home and cellular telephone number(s), personal email addresses, the names of family members and the names of insurance beneficiaries.
+Notwithstanding the foregoing provisions, the responding party shall have the right to redact from all documents produced in discovery all references to a current or former individual police officer's confidential information about him/herself and his/her family, including but not limited to, social security number, home address, home and cellular telephone number(s), personal email address(es), the names of family members and the names of insurance beneficiaries.